Perturbed Laguerre Unitary Ensembles, Painlev\'e V and Information Theory: Concluding Remarks

 \section{Concluding Remarks}

-This is a short review is about Hankel determinants that arise in the information-theoretic study of MIMO communication systems.
-We consider the capacity of single-user MIMO systems, in which case the determinant of interest is generated from a certain deformed Laguerre weight.
-We have obtained two exact integral representations for this Hankel determinant, one of which is described in terms of the $\sigma-$form of a particular Painlev\'{e} V differential equation.
-We have also stated an alternative representation, involving a second-order non-linear difference equation.
+The objective of this article, whilst largely an expository review, was to demonstrate how the ladder operator approach can be applied to yield different characterizations of a certain Hankel determinant arising in the information-theoretic study of MIMO communication systems (more specifically, when dealing with the moment generating function of the channel capacity).
+The Hankel determinant of interest in this problem is generated from a certain deformed Laguerre weight, and for this determinant we evaluated two exact integral representations.
+The first of these was described in terms of the solution to a certain non-linear differential equation, which appears new.
+The second integral representation was described in two forms: the first form involving the solution to the $\sigma$-form of a particular Painlev\'{e} V differential equation, which was reported previously in \cite{ChenMckay} and also \cite{Ozipov}, whilst the second form was stated in terms of a certain second-order non-linear difference equation, which also constitutes a new result.